prani954/AGRICULTURE-AND-FARM-MANAGEMENT-SYSTEM/README.md

 ## OBJECTIVES
-The main objectives of the of this project are:
+The main objectives of this project are:
 - To maintain proper records and manage the details of farmers,plants,soil type and its suitable climatic conditions.

 - The degree and depth of the details would be provided based on the user’s expertise in the agriculture sector.